✅ Who this guide is for:

 Always Praise Effort, Not Perfection

 "I love how hard you're trying!" matters more than "That letter isn't perfect."
-Positive reinforcement keeps kids motivated.
+Kind praise keeps kids motivated.

 Make it Contextual